Linux Virtual Machines Pricing

 Deleted (Deallocated) No Cores are no longer allocated to the virtual machine and are no longer billed.

 Note—The only way to stop all virtual machines in a cloud service is to delete both the staging and production deployments.

-Virtual machines include local disk storage.
-You can see the cost to attach Premium (SSD based) and Standard (HDD based) disks to your virtual machines on the Managed Disks’ pricing page.
+Virtual machine prices include local disk storage only.
+You can see the cost to attach Premium (SSD based) and Standard (HDD based) disks to your virtual machines on the Managed Disks pricing page.

 Deployment size Usage emitted as multiple of A1 up to 10th January 2016 Usage emitted on dedicated meter as of 11th January 2016 A0 .25 of A1 hour 1 of A0 hour A2 2 of A1 hour 1 of A2 hour A3 4 of A1 hour 1 of A3 hour A4 8 of A1 hour 1 of A4 hour

-We charge for the number of minutes your virtual machine is running, so you are not billed for any extra seconds.
+We charge for the number of full minutes your virtual machine is running, so you are not billed for any extra seconds.
 In this example you would be billed for 6 minutes.